The Writing Retreat

 Mylor Writers: the ‘writing gym’

-There is no critiquing in our Mylor Writers meetings, but lots of stimulus for new writing with prompts and triggers to get the creative juices flowing.
-If you want to make time for your creativity and meet like-minded writing enthusiasts, these relaxed monthly get-togethers are the perfect way to make writing part of your regular routine.
+There is no critiquing in these sessions, but lots of stimulus to help your creative juices flow.
+If you want to make time for your creativity these monthly get-togethers are the perfect way to make writing part of your regular routine.

 ‘Trevow’, a community novel